 To be a licensed taxi driver in most cities you need to be fully vetted.
 In London - famously - you have to do 'the knowledge'.
 Detailed training of every street in a city of 8 million people, so that you can always find your way from A to B regardless of where those places are.
 Licensed taxi drivers also have to use an independently monitored meter to set fares, and record how much money they make.
 Uber drivers have to do none of this.

 The protection afforded to the trained and licensed cabbie in every city in the UK is that only they are allowed to pick up fares from the street.
 That is the difference between a taxi and a private hire vehice, otherwise known as a minicab.
 But with Uber, not only is the central pricing mechanism in effect a meter - under the scrutiny only of passenger and Uber - but in effect you can flag one down off the street.
 You don't need to book an Uber cab in advance, just request one when you are ready to leave.
 This is in compliance with the private hire legislation, but removes the key competitive advantage of licensed taxi drivers.

 So you can see why they are angry.
 Similar complaints have been made by licenses cabbies around the world.

 There are other controversies.
-In several cases Uber drivers have been accused of behaving badly, even assaulting passengers (see Uber to tighten driver screening after alleged Delhi rape, Uber banned in Spain and Uber showdown in Portland for examples).
+In several cases Uber drivers have been accused of behaving badly, even assaulting passengers.
 The drivers themselves have been unhappy, with reported strikes in New York and San Francisco.
 There have been suggestions of dirty tricks campaigns against rivals and media outlets, and bad PR rumour stories of prices being increased during times of emergency.
 It is worth pointing out that Uber is the most valuable startup in Silicon Valley, and success does tend to attract jealousy.
 So make of these stories what you will.
 See also: What does Google know about me?